gpbl/react-day-picker/website/docs/api/interfaces/propsvalues.md

 • `Optional` **dropdownNavigation**: *undefined* \| *boolean*

-When setting `fromDate` and `toDate`, use dropdowns instead of buttons to navigate the calendar.
+When setting `fromDate` and `toDate`, use month and year drop-downs instead of buttons to navigate the calendar.

 **Example**